ternaris/marv-robotics/tutorial/setup-basic-site.rst

 Summary
 -------

 You initialized a marv site with one collection that looks for bag files in a scanroot directory.
-You setup uwsgi to serve your site for development purposes, created a user account for sign-in to the web application, populated the scanroot with some bag files and configured and ran nodes to display meta information about these bag files.
+You setup Gunicorn to serve your site for development purposes, created a user account for sign-in to the web application, populated the scanroot with some bag files and configured and ran nodes to display meta information about these bag files.

 Familiarize yourself a bit with the web frontend (http://localhost:8000).
 We intend it to be self-explanatory.
 Please let us know if you have questions.

 Now your are ready to write your first nodes :ref:`write-your-own`.